William A. Clark: Clarkdale, Arizona

 Clarkdale, Arizona, named for Clark, was the site of smelting operations for Clark's mines in nearby Jerome, Arizona.
 The town includes the historic Clark Mansion, which sustained severe fire damage on June 25, 2010.
 Clarkdale is home to the Verde Canyon Railroad wilderness train ride which follows the historic route that Clark had constructed in 1911 and home to the Copper Art Museum.
-Nearby Jerome had a hospital and many other buildings built by Clark.
+Nearby, Jerome had a hospital and many other buildings built by Clark.

-Clark's namesake son also provided the William Andrews Clark Library complex to UCLA in his father's honor and name.
+Clark's namesake son also provided the William Andrews Clark Library complex to UCLA in his father's name.

 Mansions

 Between 1884 and 1888, Clark constructed his first mansion, a 34-room, Tiffany-decorated home on West Granite Street, incorporating the most modern inventions available, in Butte, Montana.
 This home is now the Copper King Mansion bed-and-breakfast, as well as a museum.
-In 1899, Clark vastly improved upon Columbia Gardens (amusement park) for the children of Butte.
+In 1899, Clark vastly improved upon Columbia Gardens for the children of Butte.
 It included flower gardens and greenhouses, a dance pavilion, an amusement park, a zoo, a lake, and picnic areas.
 An evening scene between characters Arline Simms (played by Anne Francis) and Buz Murdock (played by George Maharis) from the Route 66 television series 1961 episode "A Month of Sundays" was shot on location at Columbia Gardens where she emotionally falls into his arms on the grand staircase.

 In 1899, Clark bought the famous Stewart's Castle in Washington, D.C., intending to build a larger mansion on the land.
 He razed the building while living next door at 1915 Massachusetts Avenue NW while he was a U.S. Senator.
 He never completed his planned D.C. mansion, and sold the property in 1921.

 Like many Clark family members, Senior Clark also had his own custom built private railcar, completed toward the end of 1905.
 Dubbed "the Palace on Wheels" the special Pullman car was 82 feet long with frescoed ceilings, plush carpeted floors, and built of steel to be "wreck proof".
 It contained a kitchen, pantry, formal dining room that could seat twelve, 1500-year-old carved wood, his (in vermillion) and hers (in oak) sleeping apartments, tiled bathing room, an office, servant's sleeping quarters, a trunk room and closets, and an observation compartment.
 It was electrified, had its own speedometer so Clark could calculate time of arrival himself, and had a Pintsch gas system.
 W.A.C. was emblazoned on the sides.